Internet Access and Use Policy

 All Internet resources accessible through the Library are provided equally to all users, with the understanding that it is the individual user’s responsibility to demonstrate judgment, respect for others, and appropriate conduct while using Library resources and facilities.

-As the Library’s Internet workstations are in public areas and are shared by people of all ages, all patrons will refrain from accessing potentially offensive information or images.
 All Library computers are unfiltered.
 The supervision of minor children’s use of Library computers and access to the Internet is the sole responsibility of the parent(s) or guardian(s).

 Internet computers will not be used for illegal activity, to access illegal materials, or to access web pages or sites that contain materials defined in the Connecticut General Statues as “obscene” (Section 53a-193*) or which would likely “impair the health or morals” of a child under sixteen (Sec.
 53-21*).
 Library staff may immediately terminate the Internet session of any individual engaging in these activities.
 Users must also honor copyright law protection of software, books, articles and other electronic files or information, as well as electronic licensing agreements.